The Approximate Phrase Matcher (Labs) node performs approximate phrase-level

 Row Filter Condition

-Controls which rows are included in the output.
+Controls which rows are included in the node output based on the match result.

 Options:

-• Output non-matching rows - Only rows that do not meet the matching criteria are forwarded into the output.
-Any column that matches filters away such a row.
+Output non-matching rows - Only outputs rows that do not meet the threshold.

 Matching Value Threshold - Minimal Number of Matches